 Our new concept showcases wardrobes made from rapidly renewable bamboo, which are shipped to our stores flat packed and are assembled without any adhesive.
 By designing the wardrobes like this, we ensure that we can easily repair, disassemble, and transport them in the most environmentally friendly way possible.

 As part of our circular design and reuse goals we are also constantly striving to close the loop on our existing waste streams.
 We work with one of our suppliers to recycle our old and damaged concrete plinths back into new plinths, taking responsibility for our own waste stream.
-So far this year we have sent 18 tonnes of concrete to our supplier for recycling and put 15 tonnes of our recycled concrete back into our stores, saving an estimated 3.5 tonnes of Carbon emissions.
+In 2023 we sent 17 tonnes of concrete to our supplier for recycling and put 8.5 tonnes of our recycled concrete back into our stores.

 03. REUSE, REPAIR AND RECYCLE

 We recognise that opening stores isn’t always the most sustainable thing to do, so when we do, we design with responsibility and circularity front of mind, ensuring to reuse, repair, and recycle as much as we can from our existing stores.

 For three years COS has been running a takeback and reuse programme for store interiors.
 Since its inception, we have saved 377 tonnes of materials to be reused, repurposed, donated or used as material feedstock.